kxxt/obsidian-advanced-paste/README.md

 This plugin provides a default transform that is better than Obsidian built-in.
 You can bind `Ctrl+V` to it to replace the Obsidian built-in paste function.

-The default transform will convert html to markdown using [turndown](https://github.com/mixmark-io/turndown).
-Obsidian's built-in paste function also uses turndown, but it doesn't use the [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm) plugin, which means that it doesn't support converting html tables to markdown tables, html task lists to markdown task lists, etc.
+The default transform will convert html to markdown using [turndown](https://github.com/mixmark-io/turndown) and [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm).
+Obsidian's built-in paste function also uses turndown, but it doesn't use the [turndown-plugin-gfm](https://github.com/mixmark-io/turndown-plugin-gfm) plugin, which means that obsidian's built-in paste doesn't support converting html tables to markdown tables, html task lists to markdown task lists, etc.

 ![Showcase](images/default-command.gif)